 - Estate taxes are easier to avoid than income taxes.

-- Estate Planning techniques often involve funding from life insurance proceeds (which pay in cash upon death), whereas Exit Planning techniques often involve the owner’s own funds (accumulated over decades).
+- Estate Planning techniques often involve funding from life insurance proceeds (which pay in cash upon death), whereas Succession Planning techniques often involve the owner’s own funds (accumulated over decades).

 Failure to act in either case creates lasting problems not only for you but also for your business and family.

-We can help you decide which plan to approach first when it comes to creating an Exit Plan.
+We can help you decide which plan to approach first when it comes to creating a Succession Plan.
 Contact us today to get started.